VINE & BUBBLE Magazine is Australia’s only champagne magazine.

 It is a boutique and independent magazine dedicated to telling the story of the wine behind the bubbles, first published in November 2018 by Editor, Sara Underdown.

-A finalist in the prestigious 2016 and 2018 Vin de Champagne Awards, Sara is WSET qualified (Advanced) and has been contributing to the champagne industry in Australia for the past decade.
-In 2019, she became a finalist in the Louis Roederer International Wine Writers’ Awards.
+A finalist in the prestigious 2016 and 2018 Vin de Champagne Awards, Sara is WSET Level 3 qualified (Advanced) and has been contributing to the champagne industry in Australia for the past decade.
+In 2019, she became a finalist in the Louis Roederer International Wine Writers’ Awards and, in 2020, a finalist in the Born Digital Wine Awards for best interview.

 VINE & BUBBLE Magazine brings together a network of Australian wine journalists, sommeliers, educators and industry representatives as regular contributors.
 They are knowledgeable and extremely passionate about the subject of our passion – champagne.
 As a team of champagne lovers and communicators, we are thrilled to share our united passion with wine-loving audiences.